What are the effects on the individual of working in modern technological workplaces?

 12 We have now started to doubt our ability to perform well at work.

-13 Top level managers may be more negatively affected by changes electronic workplace than junior workers.
+13 Top level managers may be more negatively affected by changes in electronic workplace than junior workers.

 14 Employees who learn to use new technology quickly will get promoted.